7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 Iboga and ibogaine are powerful medicines that can help people overcome addiction, mood disorders, or other health problems.

-However, there are many unscrupulous providers who use these sacred plants for their own selfish purposes.
+However, many unscrupulous providers use these sacred plants for their selfish purposes.

 They may not have any training or experience with the plant, and they may even be using it themselves.

-In short: Never trust anyone who says they can provide iboga or ibogaine unless they’ve completed training with a reputable organization.
+In short: Never trust anyone who says they can provide iboga or ibogaine unless they’ve completed training with a reputable organization and can provide quality iboga.

 Steps to follow: